JOURNAL OF GENTRY GENEALOGY

 More about Children of Tyree

-As for Tyree's children, William, Mildred and John have information about them which allows us to be confident that they were children of Tyree and Delilah.
+As for Tyree's children, William, Mildred and John there is information about them which allows us to be confident that they were children of Tyree and Delilah.
 The others are much less definite and I caution the reader to not take their names in the listing as fact but as possibilities.

 Parents of Tyree Gentry